 Suspended well: a well that has been capped off temporarily.

-NES Global Talent has placed oil and gas staff into energy projects across the globe, across a range of disciplines.
+NES Fircroft has placed oil and gas staff into energy projects across the globe, across a range of disciplines.
 If you want a job in oil and gas, you can register on our site and subscribe to oil and gas job updates, or search our live job vacancies.
 We offer a range of assignment support services to assist our contractors with their onboarding experience.